-Understand the situations when you must provide content in alternate formats, and the ones when you might want to consider it, and then learn how to get alternate formats produced.
+Understand the situations when you must provide content in alternate formats or when you might want to consider it, and learn how to get them produced.

-Members of the public have the right to request government information in an alternate format that’s accessible to them and all New Zealand government organisations must, except in extreme cases, honour these requests.
+Members of the public have the right to request government information in an alternate format that’s accessible to them — all New Zealand government organisations must, except in extreme cases, honour these requests.

 Create an accessibility page on your website

-We recommend that websites clearly indicate this option to users.
-One way to do this would be through an “Accessibility” page, linked to from the home page, that explains what options visitors have if they experience any accessibility issues on the site.
+It’s recommended that websites clearly indicate this option to users.
+One way to do this would be through an ‘Accessibility’ page or statement, linked to from the home page, that explains what options visitors have if they experience any accessibility issues on the site.

 Make alternate formats easy to find